Federal Register of Legislation

 The Australian Government Solicitor (AGS) plays a special role in the Commonwealth’s legal services landscape.

-Distinct from panel firms, AGS operates as the central Commonwealth in-house legal services provider, with particular expertise in areas of law closely related to Commonwealth powers and activities.
-This emphasised role as a centre of excellence for the Commonwealth reflects AGS’s special role in supporting the First Law Officer and Second Law officer and the Commonwealth more generally.
-The 2017 Secretary’s Review recognised that AGS is the central in-house provider of legal services to the Commonwealth whose core purpose is to enable the government to achieve its objectives.
-This role allows AGS to contribute to the effective management of Commonwealth legal risk.
+Distinct from panel firms, the AGS operates as the central Commonwealth in-house legal services provider, with particular expertise in areas of law closely related to Commonwealth powers and activities.
+This emphasised role as a centre of excellence for the Commonwealth reflects the AGS’s special role in supporting the First Law Officer and Second Law officer and the Commonwealth more generally.
+The 2017 Secretary’s Review recognised that the AGS is the central in-house provider of legal services to the Commonwealth whose core purpose is to enable the government to achieve its objectives.
+This role allows them to contribute to the effective management of Commonwealth legal risk.

-In particular, AGS lawyers will join other Commonwealth agency in-house lawyers as members of AGLS.
-Within this context, AGS will play a central role in enhancing the coordination and consistency of legal approaches across the Commonwealth.
+In particular, AGS lawyers will join other Commonwealth agency in-house lawyers as members of the AGLS.
+Within this context, the AGS will play a central role in enhancing the coordination and consistency of legal approaches across the Commonwealth.